calestialgem/hlml/README.md

 These are just bunch of `""` delimitated characters in the source file.
-(Source file's are all handled in Unicode, but non-ASCII characters are only allowed in comment sand strings.)
+(Source file's are all handled in Unicode, but non-ASCII characters are only allowed in comments and strings.)
 There are no escape characters in HLML but Mindustry itself understands `\n` and `[[`: former is used for new lines and the latter is used for escaping color specifiers in printing (which are like `"[red]some red text"`).